nabto/edge-device-webrtc/README.md

 make -j16 install
 ```

+If your build host has limited resources and you try to limit the build concurrency using e.g. `make -j1`, you also need to explicitly limit the vcpkg build concurrency using `export VCPKG_MAX_CONCURRENCY=1` prior to running cmake.

 ## Running

 To start the device you must first either have RTP feeds or an RTSP server started.
 If you do not already have these, see [the sections below](#gstreamer-rtp-feeds) on how to start these.